cosmos72/schemesh/doc/shell/shell.md

   It is left-associative and implements logic short-circuit i.e. terminates at the first failure and returns it.

 * Or `{cmd1 arg1 || cmd2 arg2}` is parsed to `(shell "cmd1" "arg1" \x7C;\x7C; "cmd2" "arg2")`.<br/>
+  It is left-associative and implements logic short-circuit i.e. terminates at the first success and returns it.<br/>
   Again, `\x7C;` indicates the symbol `|`.
-  It is left-associative and implements logic short-circuit i.e. terminates at the first success and returns it.

 * List `{cmd1 arg1 ; cmd2 arg2 &}` is parsed to `(shell "cmd1" "arg1" \x3B; "cmd2" "arg2" &)`.<br/>
   Note that both `;` and `&` are command **separators** and are parsed by this case (newline is treated as `;`).<br/>